Agnostic Learning of Arbitrary ReLU Activation under Gaussian Marginals: Omitted proofs from CSQ hardness ( )

-See \cref{thm:complete-alg-result} for a more formal statement.
 The above theorem gives the desired agnostic learning guarantee in polynomial time for an arbitrary ReLU activation.
 In addition, it is a proper learner\footnote{We allow our algorithm to output $\bfzero$, by the simple argument that $\bfzero$ is the $L^2$-limit of $\sigma(\lrangle{x,w}+b)$, as $b\to-\infty$.} i.e., it outputs a ReLU activation function that achieves this loss.
-The algorithm fits into the Statistical Query (SQ) framework~\cite{Kearns93-SQ-model}, which gives oracle access to statistics $\EE_{(x,y)\sim \calD}[f(x,y)]$ for some user-specified function $f$, \bnote{not sure if the above makes sense.} up to an error tolerance of $\tau$ (typically, $\tau=1/\poly(d)$ for polynomial sample complexity).
-Our algorithm consists of two main steps -- an initial phase that finds a coarse initalizer $w_0$ to the true vector $v$, and then an iterative procedure based on a reweighted version of projected gradient descent to get the desired error of $O(\OPT)$.
+The algorithm fits into the Statistical Query (SQ) framework~\citep{Kearns93-SQ-model}, which gives oracle access to statistics $\EE_{(x,y)\sim \calD}[f(x,y)]$ for some user-specified function $f$, up to an error tolerance of $\tau$ (typically, $\tau=1/\poly(d)$ for polynomial sample complexity).
+Our algorithm consists of two main steps -- an initial phase that finds a coarse initializer $w_0$ to the true vector $v$, and then an iterative procedure based on a reweighted version of projected gradient descent to get the desired error of $O(\OPT)$.\bnote{new} We further note that the time/sample complexity dependence on $W$ is standard, since the upper bound on the weight's norm controls the ``scale'' of our problem. \anote{ removed: necessary: the upper bound on the weight's norm controls the ``scale'' of our problem.
+In particular, when we simultaneously scale up the parameter $W$ and the $y$-values of distribution $\calD$ by some factor $\lambda$, then the sample complexity of estimating population expectations (even as easy as $\EE[xy]$) would also increase by a multiplicative factor of $\lambda$. }

-Our algorithm presents an interesting departure from existing approaches for agnostic learning with zero or restricted bias, which uses gradient descent \cite{FreiCG20-agnostic-learning-unbiased-relu-OPT2/3,AwasthiTV-ICLR23-ReLUGD,DiakonikolasKTZ22-agnostic-learning-unbiased-activations-GD} and other algorithms that fit in the framework of Correlation SQ (CSQ), where the algorithm is only allowed to query values of the form $\E_{(x,y) \sim \calD}[y f(x)]$ or $\EE_{(x,y)\sim \calD}[f(x)]$\bnote{I didn't know this!}, for some function $f$, up to a tolerance $\tau$.
+Our algorithm presents an interesting departure from existing approaches for agnostic learning with zero or restricted bias, which uses gradient descent \citep{FreiCG20-agnostic-learning-unbiased-relu-OPT2/3,AwasthiTV-ICLR23-ReLUGD,DiakonikolasKTZ22-agnostic-learning-unbiased-activations-GD} and other algorithms that fit in the framework of Correlation SQ (CSQ), where the algorithm is only allowed to query values of the form $\E_{(x,y) \sim \calD}[y f(x)]$, for some function $f$, up to a tolerance $\tau$.
 In fact, we can prove the following strong lower bound for all CSQ algorithms.